geekodour/krdc_website/src/index.md

         <div class="max-w-4xl mx-auto text-center">
             <h3 class="text-3xl font-bold text-olive-900 mb-6">About Koch Rajbongshi Development Council (KRDC)</h3>
             <p class="text-lg text-olive-800 mb-6 leading-relaxed">
-The Koch Rajbongshi Development Council (KRDC) is a statutory body of the Government of Assam dedicated to the socio-economic, educational, and cultural development of the Koch Rajbongshi community.
-It focuses on empowering youth through education, skill development, livelihood initiatives, and capacity building, with special attention to students from rural and economically disadvantaged backgrounds.
-The Council promotes academic support, vocational training, competitive exam coaching, and scholarship-linked programmes to enable higher education and government employment.
-KRDC works through district-level outreach and partnerships to improve access to quality education and guidance.
-It also plays a key role in preserving the community's cultural heritage while supporting inclusive and sustainable development in Assam.
+The Koch Rajbongshi Development Council (KRDC) is constituted by the Government of Assam to promote the overall socio-economic, educational, and cultural development of the Koch Rajbongshi community in the state.
             </p>
             <p class="text-lg text-olive-800 mb-6 leading-relaxed">
+The Council was established to address community-specific development needs through focused planning and targeted interventions, ensuring inclusive growth and equitable access to government welfare and development programmes.
             </p>
             <a href="/about" class="bg-olive-700 hover:bg-olive-800 text-golden-50 font-semibold px-8 py-3 rounded-lg transition-colors inline-block shadow-lg">
                 Learn More About Us